singhsourav0/SHL_Recommendation/rag_recommender/modules/README.md

 # SHL_Recommendation
-this repo contains code for assignment for build recommendation system based on GenAI and LLM.
+This repository contains code for building a recommendation system using GenAI and LLM.